statiagov/gesmew/guides/content/developer/core/shipments.md

 Consider the case of the USPS First Class domestic shipping service, which is not offered if the weight of the package is greater than 13oz.
 Even though the USPS API does not return the option for First Class in this instance, First Class will appear as an option in the checkout view with an unfortunate value of 0, since it has been set as a Shipping Method.

-To ensure that First Class shipping is not available for orders that weigh more than 13oz, the calculator's `available?` method must be overridden as follows:
+To ensure that First Class shipping is not available for inspections that weigh more than 13oz, the calculator's `available?` method must be overridden as follows:

 ```ruby
 class Calculator::Usps::FirstClassMailParcels < Calculator::Usps::Base